coolesding/shiggycord/README.md

 Stretchedmemberlist
   - This Snippet aims to stretch the memberlist on the right side of the screen all the way to the top of the screen, which improves the look of the discord app in a lot of configurations
 Titlebar
-  - Removes the Bar at the top housing the Discord branding and the window buttons, that get moved inside the Header Userpopouts
+  - Removes the Bar at the top housing the Discord branding and the window buttons, that get moved inside the Header.
+Use my shiggycordv3 version for now.
+Userpopouts
   - Modified Snippet from Aoi {https://github.com/SEELE1306} to entirely change the design of profiles and popouts Variablesidebar